colinpaicemq/Goodies/README.md

 A suite of rexx execs to process the operlog available with SDSF.
 It does the followig
 1. S1 convert each multi line message into a single like
 1. S2 contains a list of "boring" message ids.
-Which get deleted from the file
+These get deleted from the file
 1. S3 Sorts the list on message id
 1. S4 Goes through the list and any message ids that have already been processed get excluded.
-You can then use ISPF delete all x to remove them.
+You can then use ISPF delete all x to remove the duplicates.
 1. You edit the file to leave only boring messages and run S5.
 This creates some rexx code you can use in  S2

 It shrank a 9000 line operlog down to 500 lines.
 When I used the "boring" rexx - it left 10 messages.